drohrbaugh9/rekt/README.md

 ### cd.vbs

 Opens the CD drive on your computer ten times.
-The user closes it in frustration each time it opens.
+The user must close it in frustration before it opens again.

 ### emptyWhile(true)Loop.exe